ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 ### Hold-out Validation

 We performed hold-out validation on the germacrene dataset (80/20 split) to assess generalization to unseen data.
-The XGBoost model achieved F1-score = 0.545, AUC-PR = 0.580, and AUC-ROC = 0.931 on the hold-out test set, confirming robust performance on completely unseen sequences.
+The XGBoost model achieved F1-score = 0.545, AUC-PR = 0.580, and AUC-ROC = 0.931 on the hold-out test set, confirming robust performance on completely unseen sequences, as shown in Figure 4.

 **Figure 3.
 Class Balance Impact on Performance.** (A) Scatter plot showing the relationship between class balance and best F1-score performance.
 Germacrene (7.4% class balance) and pinene (6.5%) achieve superior performance compared to myrcene (4.2%).
 (B) Pie chart showing dataset composition with 1,262 total sequences distributed across target products and other terpene synthases.